albendz/albendz-code-share/README.md

 ### Micronaut
 A project to build a simple Kotlin Micronaut service

-## Site
+## Docs

-Site contains data related to testing out setting up an 11ty blog.
+Docs contains data related to testing out setting up an 11ty blog.